“Fantasmas” (Ghosts) by Humbe, English translation

 Every memory.

-Continue reading ““Hasta La Raíz” by Natalia Lafourcade, English translation of lyrics”
+Continue reading ““Hasta La Raíz” (Down to the Roots) by Natalia Lafourcade, English translation and meaning”

 “Smaragdos Margara” by Dúo Guardabarranco, English translation of lyrics